long1eu/SpaceTabLayout/readme.md

 #Synopsis
 This is a custom implementation of a RelativeLayout that you can use along with a ViewPager to navigate between fragments.
-You can use this library if you have 3 tabs(icon + text).
+You can use this library if you want 3 tabs(icon + text).

 ![alt text](/readmeSource/gif.gif "Logo Title Text 1")